HsiangHung/Machine_Learning_Note/Graph/ML_graph/README.md

 * Iteratively update all nodes in a random order until convergence or until maximum number of iterations is reached.
      * For example, for the first iteration,
      ![](images/label_relational_classification_1.png)
-     * We continue following iterations update each node
+     * We continue the following iterations to update each node until the convergence:
      ![](images/label_relational_classification_2.png)

 * Challenges: